 Creating a new product line or revenue stream

-In this digital age where customer behaviours and trends change by the hour, it is always recommended that brands keep a tab on whether their offering is still relevant to the audience or not.
-Big data provides the best possible Avenue to gain and use customer feedback.
-This allows companies to analyse how their offering is being perceived by the customer and whether some change is necessitated.
+In this digital age where customer behaviours and trends change by the hour, it’s better that brands keep a tab on whether their offering is still relevant to the audience or not.
+Big data provides the best possible avenue to gain and use customer feedback.
+This allows companies to analyse, how their customer perceives the offering and the necessary changes.

 This also lets the companies know well in advance if a new product line can be launched in accordance to current trends.
 An example of data being leveraged by companies to offer new products/services is Amazon.
 Catching on the trend of healthy and wholesome food among people all over the world, heralded the launch of Amazon Fresh and Whole Foods.
 This is a new service offering that is likely to pay off manifold in the years to come.

 Pricing is one of those core strategic choices before a company on which long term consequences are founded.
 How a product is priced in a market depends on how much the audience is willing to pay for it.
-The willingness to pay can be very effectively determined through data analytics and social listening.
+Through data analytics and social listening, companies can very effectively determine the willingness to pay.
 In fact, companies seldom enter into pricing without getting a clear picture of the audience temperament.

 Benchmarking with the competitor before pricing your own product was a thing of the past.
 Successful organizations are already using data-backed pricing models, to great effect.
-In this age of hyper personalization, where products are tailored to micro segments, pricing is a dynamic offering influenced to a greater extent by demand rather than the competition.
+In this age of hyper-personalization, pricing is a dynamic offering influenced to a greater extent by demand.